MikeRatcliffe/Recipes/recipes/instant-pot-braised-pork-in-coconut-water.md

 ## ingredients

-- 1 tablespoon coconut water or ghee
+- 1 tbsp coconut water or ghee
 - 1 kg boneless pork shoulder, cut into 2" cubes
-- 1 teaspoon salt
+- 1 tsp salt
 - 1 medium shallot, thinly sliced
 - 3 carrots, peeled and cut into into 2" pieces
 - 120g shiitake mushrooms, stemmed and cut in half